CONVEX

 How to Read and Interpret It

-• Currency trading > 20% above PPP: Potentially overvalued; vulnerable to mean reversion, especially during current account adjustments
+• Currency > 20% above PPP fair value: Potentially overvalued; historically more vulnerable during current account adjustment episodes or global risk-off deleveraging

-• Currency trading > 20% below PPP: Potentially undervalued; may attract foreign investment inflows but can persist for years driven by productivity differentials
+• Currency > 20% below PPP fair value: Potentially undervalued; may attract foreign direct investment inflows but can persist for a decade or more driven by the Balassa-Samuelson effect or yield differentials

-• Big Mac Index (The Economist): As of mid-2024, the Swiss franc trades roughly 60% overvalued versus PPP, while several EM currencies trade 30–50% undervalued
+• Big Mac Index (The Economist): As of mid-2024, the Swiss franc traded roughly 60% overvalued versus the USD on PPP, while currencies like the Egyptian pound and Pakistani rupee traded 50–70% undervalued following their respective devaluations

-• IMF World Economic Outlook PPP weights: Used to calculate global GDP growth contributions; a country's PPP weight can be 2–3x its market-exchange-rate weight
+• IMF World Economic Outlook PPP weights: A country's PPP weight in global GDP can be 2–3× its market-exchange-rate weight, materially affecting how global growth forecasts are constructed and communicated

 Historical Context